 - Nerd Glasses: There's no other possible reason for the glasses rule to be themed around the number four.A player wearing glasses is forbidden from using 4s or hands that utilize Four-of-a-Kinds.

 - Our Zombies Are Different125.
 If two separate rules make a card dead and blank, that card is a zombie card.
 If it appears in a player's up cards, it must be removed from the deck.
 If it's in a player's hold cards, their hand is dead (although the player can still win by bluffing).

 - Random Number God: Referenced by name, the rules allow unlimited mulligans for players who have angered the Random Number God.

 - Red Sky, Take Warning204.
 If there is a red sky at night, shuffling will be done by taking the top and bottom cards from the deck and placing them at the bottom of the new deck (This does not need to be exact).

 - Shout-Out: A number of them, many on the obscure side.
 In addition to ones to the source material, the author pays tribute to earlier fan works by incorporating them into the games history.
 Other references include:

 - The tag line, which is taken off of Arthur C. Clarke's Mysterious Worlds.

 - Zigzagged Trope: The rules punish any player who makes a pop culture reference, if no one laughs at it.

 - Shrouded in Myth: Due to the sheer insanity of it, the game itself is the subject of legend in-universe.
 The author assures us it's all nonsense, until he doesn't.

 - Side BetSide bets are permitted at the gaming table at all times, but if there's no winner, the bet will be added to the pot.

-- The Teetotaler: One of the game's specific Acceptable Targets.Should anyone not in the group complain about drinking, at the end of the night, all players will leave any empty bottles in front of the complainer's door.
+- The Teetotaler: One of the game's specific targets of mockery.Should anyone not in the group complain about drinking, at the end of the night, all players will leave any empty bottles in front of the complainer's door.